apoller/QuickAndDirty/workshop-submission.md

-##Developing Research Software to Investigate OSN Users' Privacy Strategies##
+##Applying a Research Software Toolkit in a Mixed-Method Approach to Investigate OSN Users' Privacy Strategies##

 ####Authors####